ethereum/remix-workshops/ProxyContract/7._Links/step7.md

-# Check out some links for more info
+## For more info- check out these links

 - ERC DelegateProxy
 https://github.com/ethereum/EIPs/pull/897